EU Commission forecasts Italy to break deficit, debt targets

 Each year, the Commission assesses draft budgets of euro zone countries for the following year to make sure they are in line with EU law, which calls for bringing budgets into balance in structural terms and reducing debt each year in overly indebted countries.

-Commission President Jean-Claude Juncker expressed understanding for Italy's position in a speech in Berlin late on Wednesday.
-"When it comes to the migrant problem and the reconstruction costs after the earthquake, our place is at Italy's side, and not against it," he said.

-He said blind adherence to euro rules could invalidate them, and there were occasions when it was necessary to change the way such rules were implemented.

-The forecasts on Wednesday showed that unless Rome makes changes, its budget deficit would not change at all next year from the 2.4 percent of gross domestic product expected this year and would even rise to 2.5 percent in 2018.
+But the forecasts on Wednesday showed that unless Rome makes changes, its budget deficit would not change at all next year from the 2.4 percent of gross domestic product expected this year and even rise to 2.5 percent in 2018.

 Italy promised in May it would bring the shortfall down to 1.8 percent in 2017.
 In a recent letter to the Commission, Rome said the deficit would be higher because of lower than expected economic growth.